phatLam/CryptoWallet/README.md

 - [x] write some unit test

-- [x] - Store key with keystore.
+- [x] store key with keystore.
 Toast it when you open the app.

 - [ ] apply instant dynamic feature module

 ##  Technique

-this demo apply some technology:
+This demo apply some technology:

 -MVVM + clean architecture